Best Trim Restorer: Revive Your Car’s Faded Black Trim

 Mothers Trim & Plastic Restorer is a great product that restores the original dark color of your car trim.
 It also cleans the surface by removing dirt, waxy residue, and light oxidation.
 The product protects your trim from cracking, fading, and aging caused by UV rays, smog, water, ozone, harsh chemicals, and airborne contaminants.

 The product comes in a 12-ounce bottle, and it’s easy to spread it on any black surface with an applicator pad.
 It leaves a perfect shine on your car and prevents further deterioration of the plastic parts of your car.
-This Mothers product is the best restoration gel to get a car with black plastic parts showroom ready in record time.
+This Mothers product is one of the best restoration gels to get a car with black plastic parts showroom ready in record time.

 A major downside of the product is that it leaves a streak residue after a car wash or after being rained on.
 It also feels greasy to touch and may take a few days to dry.
 Moreover, the product’s shine doesn’t last long.
 The coat starts to thin out after only a few weeks, and you may have to put on a fresh coat every few weeks to maintain the shine.